staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/postman-vault-variables.md

 ## Use secrets stored as variables

-You can reference vault variables in your HTTP collections and requests in any of your workspaces.
-You can also reference vault variables as the values of your [global](/docs/sending-requests/variables/#defining-global-variables), [environment](/docs/sending-requests/variables/#defining-environment-variables), and [collection](/docs/sending-requests/variables/#defining-collection-variables) variables.
+You can reference vault variables in your HTTP collections and requests in your Postman team.
+You can reference vault variables as the values of your [global](/docs/sending-requests/variables/#defining-global-variables), [environment](/docs/sending-requests/variables/#defining-environment-variables), and [collection](/docs/sending-requests/variables/#defining-collection-variables) variables.
+You can also use the [Collection Runner](/docs/collections/running-collections/intro-to-collection-runs/) to [manually run collections](/docs/collections/running-collections/intro-to-collection-runs/) that reference vault variables.

 Use double curly braces and prefix the vault variable's name with `vault:` to reference it throughout your Postman team.
 For example, to reference a variable named "postman-api-key", use the following syntax: